GiusyeAnastasia/project-site/Giusy.md

 DESCRIBE ce:15bc9a7db40a4e86fd2d95b53c533124
 ```

-**What the Query Seeks to Discover**
 The query seeks to discover all the information available about the cultural event with the given identifier.
-The result of the query is an HTML5 document with embedded RDF statements represented using HTML+Microdata notation.

 [Result](https://dati.cultura.gov.it/sparql?default-graph-uri=&query=PREFIX+ce%3A+%3Chttps%3A%2F%2Fw3id.org%2Farco%2Fresource%2FCulturalEvent%2F%3E%0D%0ADESCRIBE+ce%3A15bc9a7db40a4e86fd2d95b53c533124&format=text%2Fhtml&timeout=0&signal_void=on)

 # Large Language Models

 ## Comparing CHAT GPT and GEMINI

 After gathering all the information, the next steps involve enriching the data and utilizing Large Language Models (LLMs) for further analysis.
 For this comparison, I will employ two models: CHAT GPT and GEMINI.

 ### Question 1

 *Cultural Property: Basilica di San Lorenzo (Firenze)*

 *Author: Michelangelo Buonarroti*